ssciwr/effective-software-testing/docs/index.md

 ![screenshot](assets/images/screenshot.png)

-To clone the repo and do an editable install of the package:
+To clone the repo and do an editable installation of the package:

 ```
 git clone https://github.com/ssciwr/effective-software-testing.git